 Industrial machinery mechanics and machinery maintenance workers maintain and repair factory equipment and other industrial machinery, such as conveying systems, production machinery, and packaging equipment.
 Millwrights install, dismantle, repair, reassemble, and move machinery in factories, power plants, and construction sites.

-Industrial machinery mechanics, also called maintenance machinists, keep machines in good working order.
-To do this task, they must be able to detect and correct errors before the machine or the products it produces are damaged.
-Industrial machinery mechanics use technical manuals, their understanding of industrial equipment, and careful observation to determine the cause of a problem.
-For example, after hearing a vibration from a machine, they must decide whether it is the result of worn belts, weak motor bearings, or some other problem.
-These mechanics often need years of training and experience to be able to diagnose all of the problems they find in their work.
+Industrial machinery mechanics, also called maintenance machinists, keep machines in working order by detecting and correcting errors before the machine or the products it produces are damaged.
+Many of these machines are increasingly run by computers.
+Industrial machinery mechanics use technical manuals, their understanding of industrial equipment, and observation to determine the cause of a problem.
+For example, after detecting a vibration from a machine, they must decide whether it is the result of worn belts, weak motor bearings, or some other problem.
 They may use computerized diagnostic systems and vibration analysis techniques to help figure out the source of problems.
 Examples of machines they may work with are robotic welding arms, automobile assembly line conveyor belts, and hydraulic lifts.

 After diagnosing a problem, the industrial machinery mechanic may take the equipment apart to repair or replace the necessary parts.
-Mechanics use their knowledge of electronics and computer programming to repair sophisticated equipment.
-Once a repair is made, mechanics test a machine to ensure that it is running smoothly.
-Industrial machinery mechanics also do preventive maintenance.
+Once a repair is made, mechanics test a machine to ensure that it is operating correctly.

-In addition to working with hand tools, mechanics commonly use lathes, grinders, or drill presses.
+In addition to working with hand tools, mechanics commonly use lathes, grinders, and drill presses.
 Many also are required to weld.

 Machinery maintenance workers do basic maintenance and repairs on machines.
 They clean and lubricate machinery, perform basic diagnostic tests, check the performance of the machine, and test damaged machine parts to determine whether major repairs are necessary.